 Experiencing a personal injury is traumatic and expensive.
 Depending upon the severity of their injuries, a victim may face long periods of time away from work and in the hospital, which can result in financial and emotional burdens that are hard for the victim and their family to bear.
 Florida law allows victims to seek compensation in personal injury cases when there is evidence proving that someone else is legally responsible for those injuries.

 Personal injury cases require victims to take a proactive approach toward securing the justice and compensation they deserve.
-If you or someone you love has been seriously injured by someone else’s reckless or negligent behavior, contact a Florida personal injury lawyer without delay.
+If you or someone you love has been seriously injured by someone else’s reckless or negligent behavior, contact a Tampa personal injury lawyer without delay.

-Examples of Negligence Resulting in Personal Injury
+What are Examples of Negligence Resulting in Personal Injury?

 In order to convince a court that they should be awarded damages, an injury victim (the plaintiff) must prove that the person or entity they are suing (the defendant) did something negligent to cause their injury.
 A court might find that a defendant was negligent in a variety of circumstances, including, but not limited to: